soxueren/atsd/api/sql/scheduled-sql.md

 |title | Report name, such as "CPU Busy Daily Report" |
 |command | Query statement, possible on multiple lines |

-In addition, the metadata header contains a list of column names in resultset and their data types.
+In addition, the metadata header contains a list of column names in the result set with their respective data types.

 ```
 #name,entity,Average,...